websiteforvas/evangelinealgabre/content/home/services.md

 widget = "featurette"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Skills"
-subtitle = "Your Skills"
+title = "Professional Services" subtitle = ""

 # Order that this section will appear in.
 weight = 7